rien333/numbersense-vae/thesis/thesis.md

 \frac{n!}{m!(n-m)!} = {n \choose m}
 $$

-(**Note:** the quality and the content of the text is yet reflective of whatever i have in mind for my thesis)
+(**Note:** the quality and the content of the text is not yet reflective of whatever I have in mind for my thesis)

 # Related Work #